stormqloud/kazoo-tgbbok/updating.md

 # Updating

+## You need to decide how you will follow the main Kazoo code base.
+* At some point in the future you will want to upgrade.
+* When that happens, it's much like, "Close the stable door after the horse has bolted".
+* Setup Kazoo with upgrading in mind.

 You can tell when new yum packages are ready for Kazoo by following this site.

 * Short version